egoist/poi/packages/poi-preset-eslint/README.md

 }
 ```

-By default this preset is only activate in default command, a.k.a. production mode.
+By default this preset is only activated in default command, a.k.a. production mode.

 To config eslint, you can set `eslintConfig` in `package.json` or use a standalone config file like `.eslintrc`.